nosas/blog/toonvision/object_detection/article.md

 ### Review, correct, and verify the predicted annotations

+Not all of the model's predicted annotations will be accurate or correct.
+I have to manually review all annotations, fix the bounding boxes, annotate the missing objects, and verify the image.
+All of this is completed with [labelimg](https://github.com/heartexlabs/labelImg).

+Once the annotations are verified, we can move the images to the "unprocessed" directory to extract the objects for our other classification models.

 ### Extract the annotated objects

 Insert code snippets to extract objects from bounding boxes

 ---

 ## Build data pipelines to semi-autonomously grow a dataset

 The new pipeline looks like this: